src-d/code-annotation/README.md

 # Source Code Annotation Tool

-In order to evaluate quality of ML models, as well as to create “ImageNet for source core” there is a need for tools to automate the data collection/labeling/annotation.
+In order to evaluate quality of ML models, as well as to create “ImageNet for Source Code” there is a need for tools to automate the data collection/labeling/annotation.

 ![Screenshot](.github/screenshot.png?raw=true)